LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/parameter_2.rst.txt

 Entity parameters can also be accessed using *parameter variables*, which use the syntax ``_VariableName_``.
 The compiler recognizes occurrences of these variables in directives and clauses.
-Parameter variables allows us to abstract parameter positions thus simplifying code maintenance.
+Parameter variables allow us to abstract parameter positions, thus simplifying code maintenance.

 Modes and number of proofs